pajdekPL/pw_structure/README.md

 - [auth](https://automationintesting.online/auth/swagger-ui/index.html#/)
 - [rooms](https://automationintesting.online/room/swagger-ui/index.html#/room-controller/)

-## Framework Structurs
+## Framework Structure

 - src
-  - pages - objects that abstract pages with URLs
+  - pages: Objects that abstract pages with URLs.
-  - views - if the given page is complicated and different actions provide to views that differ from each other it is good to abstract/encapsulate them to the View objects
+  - views: If a given page is complicated and different actions provide views that differ from each other, it is good to abstract/encapsulate them into View objects.
-  - models - interfaces and types that are used as inputs/outputs in testing for example `AuthUserModel`,
+  - models: Interfaces and types used as inputs/outputs in testing, e.g., `AuthUserModel`.
-  - fixtures - logic that is executed before running particular tests to increase readability and to avoid repetition,
+  - fixtures: Logic executed before running particular tests to increase readability and avoid repetition.
-  - factories - classes and function to create data that is used in testing, for example API Json inputs,
+  - factories: Classes and functions to create data used in testing, e.g., API JSON inputs.
-  - expects - custom expects that exceeds PW expect capabilities to avoid repetition and to ease troubleshooting process,
+  - expects: Custom expectations that extend Playwright's `expect` capabilities to avoid repetition and ease the troubleshooting process.
-  - api - all api clients that are used for testing
+  - api: All API clients used for testing.
-  - data - files that are used for checking purposes, for example pdf file to verify uploading feature,
+  - data: Files used for checking purposes, e.g., PDF files to verify the uploading feature.
-  - components - are shared between multiple page/view objects and is is handful to abstract and encapsulate them to the component objects,
+  - components: Shared components between multiple page/view objects; it is useful to abstract and encapsulate them into component objects.
-  - tests - unit/component tests for testing framework functions,
+  - tests: Unit/component tests for testing framework functions.
-- tests - API and GUI tests of the tested application
+- tests: API and GUI tests of the tested application.

 ## General Info

-- If your tests requires some data(data seeding, services fixtures etc.) that has to be created in the SUT(system under test, or some environment under test) before running tests from this repository add link and information here.
+If your tests require data (such as data seeding, service fixtures, etc.) that needs to be created in the SUT (System Under Test) or any environment under test before running tests from this repository, please add the relevant link and information here.

 ## Execution on CI

-- set all env variables from .env-template
+- set all env variables from the .env-template file

 ## Coding Standard

+Coding standard proposal:
 [Coding Standard](CODING-STANDARDS.md)

 ## Local recommended tools: